emy810/emy810/README.md

 ## 🤝 Let's Connect
-I'm always open to learning from others, collaborating on beginner‑friendly projects, or just chatting about web development.
+I'm always open to learning from others, collaborating on beginner‑friendly projects or just chatting about web development.
 Feel free to say hi anytime!

 - **Email:** emymak@yahoo.com